ACT. MAKE. MOVE. COLLABORATE.

 - One Contemporary speech

-When attending a Fourth Money audition, applicants are also asked to:
+When attending a Fourth Money audition, applicants are asked to:

-Most importantly, don’t forget to come with an open-mind and to be bold and play.
+Most importantly, applicants should come with an open-mind and be ready to bold and play, both as an individual and as part of an ensemble.
 We look forward to seeing you at a Fourth Monkey audition very soon!

 - Ensure that you have read the whole play each of your chosen monologues comes from

-- Do not direct your piece at the audition panel
+- Feel free to direct your piece at the audition panel

 Fourth Monkey applicants are only assessed on individual merit at audition, focusing on their potential as an actor and theatre maker.
 Within this framework, all applicants are assessed on the following qualities and abilities: